lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 obviously stood out.
 That said, I had very little intuition on how it could work in practice.
 So I started digging.
 I learned about Ignition first.
 Its purpose is to provision a VM exactly once, at first boot.
-If you need to change something afterwards, you throw away your VM and create a new one[^fp].
+If you need to change something afterwards, you throw away your VM and create a new one.
+This may seem counter-intuitive, but since it eliminates the main reason I was looking for an alternative to Ansible, I was hooked[^fp].

 I found out how to use systemd unit files to start containers via `podman` CLI commands.
 That was way too cumbersome, so I pushed on for a way to orchestrate containers *à la* Docker Compose.
 That’s when I discovered Podman Quadlets and [auto-updates].